lrcfmd/Site-Net/README.md

 -w \--number_of_worker_processes allows the number of cpu threads to be specified (default 1)

+### long-range analysis.ipynb ###

+this jupyter notebook contains instructions on how to obtain the long-range coefficient plots after running predict_reproduce.py.
+This work is analysis requires the external application CrystIT, which has been provided for this purpose.

 ## configuring the model
 yaml is used to configure the models, the paper parameters are defined in the config folder and can be adjusted.